 What then?
 Suppose one uses it unlawfully, is it not good?
 No, even then the law itself as such remains good.
 What he means is this: if any one fulfills the law in his actions, it is good.
 For that is to “use it lawfully,” as here intended.
 But when one trumpets the law in words but neglects it in deeds, that is using it unlawfully.
 For such a person uses it, but not to his own profit.
 Further, the law, if you use it correctly, sends you to Christ.
 For since its aim is to justify, when the law itself fails to justify, it sends you on to the One who can justify.
 Some may keep the law but only superficially.
 It is kept as a bridle worn only for the purpose of going through the motions of constraint, but not, in fact, for constraint itself.
 The bridle here does not serve the true need of the prancing horse that should be guided by it, but only exists to look good.
 The faithful use the law lawfully when they govern themselves in its spirit but are not constrained by the letter of it.
 One uses the law lawfully who is conscious that it is not needed for salvation.
 The faithful fulfill the law not from fear of it, but from that principle of virtue that it makes possible.
 The faithful use the law not as being in fear of it, but having before their eyes rather the condemnation of their own conscience than the punishment hereafter.11

-(Those interested in what pre-Reformation medieval theologians such as Thomas Aquinas, Peter Lombard, and Nicholas of Lyra have had to say on the topic of the use of the law [usus legis] should read Edward Engelbrecht’s article and/or book.)
+(Interested in what pre-Reformation medieval theologians such as Thomas Aquinas, Peter Lombard, and Nicholas of Lyra have to say on the topic of the use of the law and on the particular phrase “usus legis”?
+Read Edward Engelbrecht’s article and/or book.)

 The Confessional Mirror